How To Keep Birds From Eating Grass Seed: What You Should Know

 Feeling unsure about covering your newly planted yard with mulch or burlap?
 If so, netting might be the answer.

 Alternatively, you can use a floating seed cover.
-Floating covers are generally very light, which means that they don’t put undue pressure onto the seeds.
+Floating covers are generally very light, which means that they don’t put undue pressure on the seeds.

 Still not sure how to keep birds from eating grass seed from your lawn?
 Take advantage of their own nature!